TitansFinance/velend-components/README.md

-## Compound-Components
+## Velend-Components

-Compound Components repo is a collection of styles, javascript, and elm components that are used across all of Compound's frontend properties.
+Velend Components repo is a collection of styles, javascript, and elm components that are used across all of Velend's frontend properties.

 ## Sample App